c-qe/c-qe/README.md

 ### Certifications

-- IBM Data Analyst Professional Certificate
+- IBM Data Analyst Professional Graduate
-- Google Data Analytics Professional Certificate
+- Google Advanced Data Analytics Professional Certificate

 Feel free to reach out if you'd like to collaborate or discuss data-related projects.
 Let's connect and unlock the power of data together!